computefoundation/gnu-linux-shell-scripting/README.md

 * Comply with the [UNIX philosophy][reference-Eric-Raymond-17_Unix_Rules] and standard scripting rules.
 * Require a considerable amount of research.

 This repository has no build/install automation.
-All solutions are independent of each other, strictly conform to the respective [guideline][wiki] and are contained in the following three directories:
+All solutions are independent of each other, strictly conform to the respective [guideline][wiki] and exist in the following three directories:

 ### bin/